The Model Treaty was a template for commercial treaties that the United States

 committee.
 This suggestion inspired other leading statesmen.
 Massachusetts

-delegate John Adams noted the advantages of trade with
+John Adams noted the advantages of trade with

 France in his diary in February and March of 1776, and speculated that a